Solving parametric systems of polynomial equations over the reals through Hermite matrices: Algorithms for real root classification

-We assume that $S_i\ne 0$ for $0\leq i \leq \delta$.
-Let $k$ be the number of sign variations between $S_i$ and $S_{i+1}$.
-Then, the numbers of positive and negative eigenvalues of $S$ are respectively $\delta-k$ and $k$.
-Thus, the signature of $S$ is $\delta-2k$. \end{lemma} This criterion leads us to the following idea.
+This criterion leads us to the following idea.
 Assume that none of the leading principal minors of $\cH$ is identically zero.
 We consider the semi-algebraic subset of $\RR^t$ defined by the non-vanishing of those leading principal minors.
 Over a connected component $\cS'$ of this semi-algebraic set, each leading principal minor is not zero and its sign is invariant.
 As a consequence, by Lemma \ref{lemma:Hurwitz} and Corollary \ref{corollary:ranksig}, the number of distinct real roots of $\ff(\bma,\cdot)$ when $\bma$ varies over $\cS'\setminus \cW_{\infty}$ is invariant.

 However, this approach does not apply directly if one of the leading principle minors of $\cH$ is identically zero.
 We bypass this obstacle by picking randomly an invertible matrix $A\in {\rm GL}_{\delta}(\QQ)$ and working with the matrix $\cH_A \coloneqq A^T\cdot \cH\cdot A$.
 The lemma below states that, with a generic matrix $A$, all of the leading principal minors of $\cH_A$ are not identically zero.